hoamle/neural-style-example/README.md

 <br/>
 <img src="https://raw.githubusercontent.com/hoamle/neural-style-example/master/visually-appealing/exeter-afremov2.png" width="460">

 The machine did not "paint" the picture out of the blue, it's an iterative learning process.
-It starts with a blank (noisy) canvas and tries to learn prominent features in both content-image and style-image(s) inputs to present them on the final product.
+In short, it starts with a blank (noisy) canvas and tries to learn prominent features in both content-image and style-image(s) and present them on the final product.
 That learning process is mathematically expressed as optimization process of a function representing the combined *similarity* between the output and the inputs.
 Optimizing i.e. minimizing such function requires algorithm which goes through series of iteration.
-That iterations are, arguably, the layers of (machine) perception.
-The follow gif is a visualization of that process.
+These iterations are *arguably* the process of (machine) perception.
+The following gif is a visualization of that process.

 <img src="https://raw.githubusercontent.com/hoamle/neural-style-example/master/exeter_afremov2.gif" width="460">